 Smoking and asthma in adults is a situation similar to suicide, which causes a slow death.
 Smoking even one cigarette daily while being treated for asthma leads to faster lung damage.
 Smoking can be addictive, but discarding this lifestyle habit can resurrect the quality of your total health.
-If you smoke, there are a number of smoking and asthma inhalers available in the marker to help the condition.
+If you smoke, there are several smoking and asthma inhalers available in the market to help the condition.

 Why give up smoking?